wrathofquan/dats/docs/_posts/2018-11-19-data-repos.md

-## A minimum rationale for depositing/sharing...
+## A simplified rationale for depositing/sharing...

 1. Sharing your data gives you credit for your work that everyone can see

-2. Your hard work will persist and be discoverable
+2. Your hard work will persist for yourself and others

 ... fulfills the most basic components of [F.A.I.R principles](https://www.go-fair.org/fair-principles/) for scientific data